Eli Roth: 2009–present: Career fluctuations

 Through his company, Arcade, with Eric Newman and Strike producer Marc Abraham, Roth produced the horror film The Last Exorcism, (originally titled Cotton) which was directed by Daniel Stamm.
 Completed in December 2009 and retitled in February 2010, The Last Exorcism cost $1.5 million to produce.
 It opened at more than $20 million in U.S. sales, and earned No. #1 opening spots in Canada and the UK.
 The film had paid for itself when rights in a few foreign territories were sold before shooting began.
 It earned over $40 million box office in the United States, and $70 million worldwide.

-Roth has talked of doing Trailer Trash, another compilation of fake trailers.
-"Trailer Trash is not a horror film," he said; "it's a comedy.
-It will be very R-rated and completely insane, and I'm producing it with Mike Fleiss".

-He has also produced the 2012 kung fu film The Man with the Iron Fists, written, directed, and scored by RZA who also stars in the film.
-According to Roth, Tarantino is involved as well.
-In an interview with CHUD, Roth said:

 In 2014, Roth produced the American supernatural horror film Clown and had the minor role of "Frowny the Clown."
-He next helmed Knock Knock (2015), a remake of the 1977 horror-thriller Death Game, about two young women who seduce a married man and then do unspeakable things to him.
+He next helmed Knock Knock (2015), a remake of the 1974-shot horror film Death Game, about two women who seduce a married man and then do unspeakable things to him.
 Keanu Reeves starred and executive produced.

+In a 2013 interview with The Guardian, Roth indicated that he had suspended work on Endangered Species to focus on 2013's The Green Inferno.
+Roth directed the cannibal horror film The Green Inferno (2013), which was inspired by his love of Mondo horror films such as the infamous Cannibal Holocaust.
+The Green Inferno was criticized for its portrayal of indigenous people as cannibals, and it was described as a "new low in racist film making" by People's World.
 In 2015, Roth was announced as the director of the adaptation of the best-selling shark novel Meg: A Novel of Deep Terror, eventually called The Meg.
 In 2016, it was announced that he had left the project due to creative differences.

-In 2020, it was announced that Roth would direct an adaptation of the Borderlands games, with Craig Mazin penning the screenplay with Roth.